canvasxyz/canvas-docs/docs/api.md

 - `db` is an object used for writing to the database.
   - `db.table.set(key, data)` creates or updates the data for that key.
   - `db.table.delete(key)` deletes the data corresponding to that key.
+- `contracts` provides an interface for querying on-chain smart contracts.

 Actions will always be processed in the order in which they were signed, as reported by the user, so a past-dated action will never